Who We Are & Why We Fight

 Ron is known as a trusted Healthcare IT leader known and respected for leading successful complex projects and building credibility with executive teams and staffs.
 Ron has over thirty years of experience in healthcare information technology with a proven track record in successful IT management, project management and system implementations.
 He has a reputation for outstanding project management skills delivering desired results while adhering to timeline and budget constraints.
 Mr. Evans obtained his Business Administration degree from the University of Tennessee.

 Rachel found passion for public service early on in life.
 She is committed to assisting those with the greatest need in her community.
 She’s working to effect change socially and through public policy.
 She is a graduate of East Tennessee State University, where she received her Bachelor of Science in Public Health.
-Her involvement with Tennessee’s Opioid Epidemic began with the Department of Health, there she was exposed to the State’s rapid response which lead her to joining ONE Tennessee as a Project Manager.
+Her involvement with Tennessee’s Opioid Epidemic began with the Department of Health, where she was exposed to the State’s rapid response in this fight which lead her to joining ONE Tennessee as a Project Manager.
 She continues to build her career with a practical and wide ranging set of experiences in order to gain a global perspective on health issues facing communities today.
-Rachel is an active member in the Junior League of Nashville, Tennessee Public Health Association, and assists in capacity building of Defeat Corruption International a nonprofit school in Obuasi, Ghana.
-She currently serves as the Board Intern at Cheekwood Estate & Gardens.
+Rachel is an active member in the Junior League of Nashville, Tennessee Public Health Association and currently serves as the Board Intern at Cheekwood Estate & Gardens in Nashville.

 Board of Directors

 Brenda Barker, MBA, M.Ed (President)

 Executive Director, Tennessee Initiative for Perinatal Quality Care

 Lucy Adkins, PharmD (Treasurer)

-Director of Pharmacy Practice Initiatives, Tennessee Pharmacy Association
+Director of Pharmacy Practice Initiatives, Tennessee Pharmacists Association

 April N. Kapu, DNP, RN, ACNP-BC, FAANP (Secretary)